Topl/muBrambl/README.md

 # License

-BramblJS is licensed under the [Mozilla Public License version 2.0 (MPL 2.0)](https://www.mozilla.org/en-US/MPL/2.0).
+Brambl is licensed under the [Mozilla Public License version 2.0 (MPL 2.0)](https://www.mozilla.org/en-US/MPL/2.0).
 A copy of this license may be found [here](../LICENSE.md)